brooke-ec/poetry-templating/README.md

 ## Configuration

-Poetry Templating can be configured in your `pyproject.toml` file under the `tool.poetry_templating` table.
+Poetry Templating can be configured in your `pyproject.toml` file under the `tool.poetry-templating` table.

 | key      | default   | description                                                                    |
 | -------- | --------- | ------------------------------------------------------------------------------ |